thekensta/thekensta.github.io/_posts/2015-05-25-statistically-undetectable.md

 ---

-If someone raised the average price of one of our products by 1 penny, the difference *exists* but remains *statisitically insignificant*.
+If someone raised the average price of one of our products by 1 penny, the difference *exists* but remains *statistically insignificant*.

 I find it useful to remember that there can be differences in the real world that statistics would tell you are simply noise.